-Harassment is conduct that creates a Hostile Environment, as defined below, and is based upon an individual's race, ethnicity, color, religion, sex (including pregnancy), gender, gender identity, sexual orientation, national origin, age, marital status, veteran or military status, disability, genetic information, or other category that is protected under federal, state, or local anti-discrimination laws.
+Harassment is conduct that creates a Hostile Environment, as defined below, and is based upon any category that is protected under federal, state, or local anti-discrimination laws.
 Harassment may take various forms, including, but not limited to, name-calling, graphic or written statements (including the use of social media, text messages, emails, or other similar forms), or other conduct that may be physically threatening, harmful, or humiliating.
 Harassment does not necessarily have to include intent to harm, be directed at a specific target, or involve repeated incidents.

 A hostile environment is a situation where an individual is subjected to any conduct based on the reasons set forth in WVSOM Institutional Policy GA-28: Discrimination in the Workplace and Educational Environment Prohibited, and such conduct is sufficiently severe or pervasive, or so objectively offensive, so as to unreasonably interfere with an individual's educational experience, work or academic performance, or deny or limit the individual's ability to participate in or benefit from WVSOM's programs, services, opportunities, or activities.